-Navarro River Redwoods SP
+Navarro River Redwoods State Park

 After winding over rolling hills and through the Anderson Valley, motorists traveling along Highway 128 suddenly enter an eleven-mile-long redwood tunnel to the sea.
 The redwood forest along the Navarro River is a magnificent sight.